open5e/open5e/source/classes/ranger.rst

 Ranger Archetypes
 -----------------

-The ideal of the ranger has two classic expressions: the Hunter and the Beast Master.
+A classic expression of the ranger ideal is the Hunter.

 .. sidebar:: Looking for more Archetypes?
     :class: missing